kashish334/answer-eval/README.md

 - `backend/data/question_paper.pdf` — the matching official question paper (Q.P.
 32/3/2)
 - `backend/rubric.json` — the answer key for the 5 questions attempted (Q21–Q25),
   written from the NCERT/CBSE syllabus content for this paper

-## Notes on the two extraction/scoring engines

-Both `extract.py` and `score.py` are written to prefer Claude (vision OCR + LLM-as-grader) when `ANTHROPIC_API_KEY` is set, and fall back to fully offline tools (Tesseract + sentence-transformers embeddings) otherwise, so the pipeline runs either way.
-See `approach_note.md` for the reasoning and known weaknesses.